aws-samples/aws-cloud-compliance-assurance/aws-enable-config/README.md

 ## Option 1: Enable Config Rule in an AWS Organization  - Sample

-1. Launch the sample 'OrgEnableConfigRule.yml' from the management account of your AWS Organization.
-1. Modify this snippet for deploying other Config managed rules
+1. Launch the sample 'OrgEnableConfigRule.yml' template from the management account of your AWS Organization.
+Provide the AWS Config Managed Rule identifier as a parameter.
+Modify this snippet for deploying other Config managed rules

 ## Option 2: Enable Config Rule in multiple accounts or regions (not using AWS Organizations) - Sample